02. Childhood Education (grades 1 through 6)

 - the mentoring teacher of record at the school or school district where the student teacher is placed holds a certificate in the certificate title or in a closely related area; and is designated by the school or district as a teacher mentor or coach or is rated effective or highly effective in their most recent annual professional performance review conducted pursuant to section 3012-c of the Education Law or holds a national board certificate.

-The program shall ensure the field experiences and student teaching shall cover both childhood education settings, grades 1 through 3 and grades 4 through 6.
+The program shall ensure field experiences and student-teaching experiences with children in both childhood education settings, grades 1 through 3 and grades 4 through 6..